rudra-5/RALGO-AI/commands.md

 Get Daily Closing price predictions.
 These prices are estimated by an Artificial Intelligence which is trained on years of data.

-The Message responed by the bot consists of the current price of the asset, Predicted price, Day High, Day Low, Support-Resistance and indicator value (optional)
+The Message sent by the bot consists of the current price of the asset, Predicted price, Day High, Day Low, Support-Resistance and indicator value (optional)
-Results are the best when used ain combination with [Support-Resistance levels](https://github.com/rudra-5/RALGO-AI/blob/main/commands.md#support-resistance-levels) and other indicators.
+Results are the best when used in combination with [Support-Resistance levels](https://github.com/rudra-5/RALGO-AI/blob/main/commands.md#support-resistance-levels) and other indicators.

-You can also Upvote/Downvote a prediction based on if you think the predictions are accurte or not.
+You can also Upvote/Downvote a prediction if you think the predictions are accurate or not.
 You can only vote when the markets are open.

 Command:  `.pred {asset}`